Strathclyde Partnership for Transport: Glasgow Subway

 The Glasgow Subway is the only underground metro system in Scotland.
 Opened in 1896, it is the third-oldest system of its type in the world, and the only one that has never been expanded from its original route.
 The circular route serves the city centre, the city's fashionable West End, and parts of the south side.
 Between the early 1930s and 2003 the system was officially known as the "Glasgow Underground", but many citizens always continued referring to it as the "Subway".
 In 2003, the "Subway" title was again used officially, with station signage and publications changed to reflect this.
-The Subway system is unique in terms of its scale and gauge - the Victorians designing an early tunnel through which the rolling stock had to pass which was not subsequently replicated in subsequent, land based systems.
+The Subway system is unique in terms of its scale and gauge - the Victorians designing an early tunnel through which the rolling stock had to pass which was not subsequently replicated in other systems.
 This has resulted in an expensive transportation mechanism which has proved stubborn to modernisation.

-Recent proposals by the authority include the development of a second loop serving the east of the city and a new line cutting through the existing circle and providing links to low level rail, and a proposed 'Crossrail' project.
+Recent proposals by the authority include the development of a second loop serving the east of the city and a new line cutting through the existing circle and providing links to low level rail, and a proposed ‘Crossrail’ project.
 This new line might have been ready for the Commonwealth Games in 2014.
 However it was later decided to revamp the subway over a long term programme which includes a refurbishment of all the stations, new escalators, improved disabled access, new ticketing system and later on driverless signals and trains.
 The first refurbished station Hillhead was completed and reopened in September 2012.

 Strathclyde rail services

 Glasgow has the largest network of suburban railway lines in the UK, other than London's.
 Much of the network is 25 kV AC electrified, with the exception of the Maryhill Line and South Western Lines.
 Glasgow's main terminal stations are Glasgow Central and Glasgow Queen Street.
+Between 1972 and 2005, SPT and its predecessors were actively involved in the operation of suburban railways in the Greater Glasgow area.

 The Greater Glasgow Passenger Transport Executive (GGPTE) was created, in 1972, to oversee all suburban railways in the Glasgow area.
 When the GGPTE was formed, the trains that ran in the GGPTE area were painted in the BR Blue livery that had been introduced across the BR network in the 1960s.
 A "GG" logo was applied on one side of the driving cars and the BR double-arrow logo was used on other side of the car, a practice common for all PTE's at the time.